 What tools should you use to obtain these data?

 You, the business owner, can create and track your numbers on a spreadsheet but doing so can be tedious according to experience.
-To list the sales, expenses, wastage, etc. on a daily basis will not help to scale in the industry.
+To list the sales, expenses, wastage, etc. daily will not help to scale in the industry.
 There are various tools for inventory management, POS, and kitchen management available but to manage them one by one is more burdensome than helpful.
 When doing manual work, people can and will make mistakes that can derail the strategy.

 As a seasoned brand consultancy company in Singapore that has served hundreds of F&B companies and built many F&B Operations management systems, we advise you to take a strategic approach to data collection.
-Instead of using tools (ie. plural), use one comprehensive one-stop-shop service that integrates all the functions of your F&B business from Procurement, Central Kitchen production, warehouse and inventory and sales down to the point of sales systems for each and everyone of your individual outlets.
-This F&B Operations management systems will help you save time and effort, giving you the right data and information to work on what is truly important for your business – thinking of ways how to earn more and how to scale.
+Instead of using tools (ie. plural), use one comprehensive one-stop-shop service that integrates all the functions of your F&B business from Procurement, Central Kitchen production, warehouse and inventory and sales down to the point of sales systems for each and every one of your individual outlets.
+This F&B Operations management system will help you save time and effort, giving you the right data and information to work on what is truly important for your business – thinking of ways how to earn more and how to scale.
 Therefore, it is high time to leverage technology in Menu Engineering or design to maximise profits.
 Astreem leverages Core360 F&B as the preferred technology platform to provide such a service to seamlessly tie the front of house services to back of house services of the F&B business.

 Core360 has a system that integrates flexible wireless POS, a friendly menu & order input setup and faster & easier payments for smarter cashiering.
 With all the sales data coming in thru this funnel, the owner can see on the spot live data, and when offline, data is uploaded to a local server and synchronised for viewing when needed.
 No more worries that a single transaction will be missed on a manual setup.
-Moreover, you can keep operations seamless with CoreF&B’s fully-integrated Back of House modules.
+Moreover, you can keep operations seamless with CoreF&B’s fully integrated Back of House modules.
 From Inventory & Recipe Management to BOH Reports & Analytics, the data is ready to see with a click.
 Finally, with reports you can customize (ie. station reports, recipe expense reports, end of day reports), you are empowered to have a wider outlook of your items across outlets and allocate them wherever necessary.
 Core360 can give you all the data-packed with value to help you make an informed decision.

 Strategy to improve your restaurant’s menu design

 With reliable data now in your hands, you can now design your menu.
 Now you know why you want to highlight You know what dishes to highlight, where and how.
 With this foundation, you can engineer your Menu towards profitability.
 Here are only some of the tips the participants used to optimize their menu.
-This and many more factors are considered into their strategy.
+This and many more factors are considered in their strategy.

 - Refrain from using Excessive photos.
 Too many pictures are associated with low-end, cheap venues, so high-end restaurants usually avoid photos.
 However, one photo per page has been shown to increase sales up to 30%, especially at casual, affordable eateries.